Javascript is not enabled.

 2. With your feet hip-width apart, push down on your hands and forearms, tighten your abdominal muscles and lift your body off the floor into a plank position.
 Keep your spine straight, navel pulled in and tailbone tucked while you press your toes into the floor and squeeze your glutes.

 3. Hold for 20 seconds.
 Don’t let your head and neck collapse and keep your shoulders away from your ears.
-If a full plank is too much, modify the pose by positioning yourself holding the position on your knees rather than your toes.
+If a full plank is too much, modify the exercise by positioning yourself holding the pose on your knees rather than your toes.

 Why